Christian National Union for the Reconstruction of Haiti

 The Christian National Union for the Reconstruction of Haiti (Union Nationale Chrétienne pour la Reconstruction d'Haïti) is a political party in Haiti.
 In the presidential elections of 7 February 2006, its candidate Jean Chavannes Jeune won 5,6% of the popular vote.
 The party won in the 7 February 2006 Senate elections 4.3% of the popular vote and 2 out of 30 Senators.
 In the 7 February and 21 April 2006 Chamber of Deputies elections, the party won 12 out of 99 seats.
+In the presidential elections of 21 April 2011, it obtained 1.80% of the votes.